rust-lang/rustc-dev-guide/src/building/how-to-build-and-run.md

 ## Building the Compiler

-To build a compiler, run `./x.py build`.
+To build the compiler, run `./x.py build`.
 This will build up to the stage1 compiler, including `rustdoc`, producing a usable compiler toolchain from the source code you have checked out.

 Note that building will require a relatively large amount of storage space.
-You may want to have upwards of 10 or 15 gigabytes available to build the compiler.
+You should have upwards of 10 or 15 gigabytes available to build the compiler.

 There are many flags you can pass to the build command of `x.py` that can be beneficial to cutting down compile times or fitting other things you might